Event

 CSIRO Data61 & University of New South Wales

-Keynote: Towards Agentic Recommender Systems
+Keynote: Towards Agentic Recommender Systems in the Era of LLMs

 Professor Lina Yao is a Senior Principal Research Scientist and Science Lead at CSIRO’s Data61, alongside her academic role as a Conjoint Professor at the University of New South Wales.
 Her research endeavours are deeply rooted in the development of generalizable, transparent, and data-efficient methodologies within the domains of data mining and deep learning.
 One of her specialized focuses is recommender systems, where she strives to address challenges of data scarcity, interoperability, and complexity of human behaviours.
 Her research delves into understanding the temporal and contextual nuances of human interactions and diverse feedback with digital platforms, enabling the development of recommendation models that perform effectively and evolve in tandem with user needs and societal trends.